Skip to main content Skip to main navigation

 • Secondary Education – Your degree should be in Mathematics, English, Science, or Humanities and Social Sciences.

-• Applications for the next intake will open shortly.
-To stay informed, please click the ‘Enquire’ button and complete the form to receive updates and further information about the program.
+If needed, applications may reopen later in the year.
+Please click the 'Enquire' button and complete the form to receive updates about the program.

-At the same time, you’ll gain hands-on experience in a Hub School, where you’ll be mentored by experienced educators, ensuring a strong connection between theory and practice.
+At the same time, you'll gain hands-on experience in a partnership hub school, where you'll be supported by experienced mentors, ensuring a strong connection between theory and practice.

 • Short answer: plenty!
 You’ll be supported every step of the way by a dedicated team, including Hub Coordinators, mentor teachers, and student support officers—all committed to your success.
 This team provides academic support, pastoral care, and professional guidance, ensuring you have the resources and encouragement needed to thrive.